gaufqwi/naqttool/README.md

 If you run `naqttool.sh fetch` with the `--cloze` option, all of the labels will created as `CLOZE` instead of `PROMPT`, but you can mix and match by hand within the same template if you wish.

+If you want to create multiple cards from one section and don't want to use Cloze items, just copy and paste the section, taking care to preserve the `---` dividers.
+You can of course edit the `TERM` items as well; you don't have to use the auto-generated ones as answers.
+And for what it's worth, you can use `ANSWER` as a label instead of `TERM`.

 ## Caveats

+* Don't use any hard returns when editing the prompts and answers.
+Soft wraps generated by your editor are fine.
 * This has only been tested on a few NAQT articles.
 It is possible that there are some that do not follow the normal conventions that will mess up the parsing.
 * Essentially no error checking is done when cards are created.
 Be careful.
 Back stuff up.
 * The code is sloppy.
 There are probably bugs.
+* This was developed and tested on Linux.
+No idea what issues there might be with Windows or macOS.